edgedb/edgedb/docs/reference/protocol/dataformats.rst

         NEG     = 0x4000;
     };

-The decimal values are represented as a sequence of base-10000 *digits*.
+Decimal values are represented as a sequence of base-10000 *digits*.
 The first digit is assumed to be multiplied by *weight* * 10000, i.e. there might be up to weight + 1 digits before the decimal point.
-Trailing zeros can be absent.
+Trailing zeros may be absent.
 It is possible to have negative weight.

 *dscale*, or display scale, is the nominal precision expressed as number of base-10 digits after the decimal point.
-It is always non-negative.  dscale may be more than the number of physically present fractional digits, implying significant trailing zeroes.
-The actual number of digits physically present in the *digits* array contains trailing zeros to the next 4-byte increment (meaning that integer and fractional part are always distinc base-10000 digits).
+It is always non-negative. *dscale* may be more than the number of physically present fractional digits, implying significant trailing zeroes.
+The actual number of digits physically present in the *digits* array contains trailing zeros to the next 4-byte increment (meaning that integer and fractional part are always distinct base-10000 digits).

 For example, the decimal value ``-15000.6250000`` is represented as: